Exuma (musician): Move to Colorado, and the Smithsonian's Festival of American Folklife (1994)

 In 1994 McKay lived in Colorado, saying he found himself inspired by the area's "peacefulness".
 "It comes from the love of what I am doing.
 Music is like eating and breathing—every fiber of me is in music.
 I've always been like that.
 The music energizes me and keeps me alive, I think.
 I have a lot I want to say in a positive way.
 I don't want to say anything negative.
 I try to go through every word and make sure that there is nothing negative gender-wise or any-kind-wise.
 If I have done anything in the past that is not that way, well, I beg forgiveness for that.
 But I try to move on a positive note."
 McKay said he had recorded 30 new songs during 1994 with New Orleanian Charles Hancock and fellow Bahamian Rudy Green.
 At the time he was "presently in the process of deciding which will make the final cut".

-McKay was invited to participate in the Smithsonian Institute's 1994 Festival of American Folklife, an annual event presented on the Mall in Washington, D.C.
+McKay was invited to participate in the Smithsonian Institution's 1994 Festival of American Folklife, an annual event presented on the Mall in Washington, D.C.
 At the event, he styled himself "Macfarlane 'Tony' Mackey, 'Exuma the Obeah Man'".
 McKay recorded a number of songs at the Festival, performing with many other Bahamian artists, including Thomas Cartwright and the Boys, the Dicey Doh Singers, Nathaniel "Piccolo Pete" Saunders and Cebric "Seabreeze" Bethel.